Dante-Nephilim/work-order-management/README.md

 - Run `npm run dev` in the server folder
 - Navigate to `http://localhost:4200` in your browser
 - Login using the test credentials provided below
+- Create a new User with email and password with the register button.

 ## Database Schema